 Being Jane Goodall’s Son

-Van Lawick now lives in Dar es Salaam with his family, including his two children, Merlin van Lawick and Angel van Lawick.
+van Lawick now lives in Dar es Salaam with his family, including his three children, Merlin van Lawick, Angel van Lawick, and Nick van Lawick.
 He works as a boat builder in Tanzania.

 When Hugo Eric Louis van Lawick’s father retired in 1998, he moved into his son’s home in Tanzania, which is on the compound of Dr. Goodall’s old home where her work is based.
 Like his mother, van Lawick is also an animal rights activist.